 Elyria man dies after being shot at Bailey’s Bar & Grille

-ELYRIA, Ohio (WOIO) - A 24-year-old Elyria man died late Wednesday after being shot at Bailey’s Bar & Grille at 800 N. West River Road.
+ELYRIA, Ohio (WOIO) - Elyria police are looking for a 23-year-old Lorain man they say is a suspect in a fatal shooting last week at Bailey’s Bar & Grille on N. West River Road.

+An arrest warrant has been issued for Jajuan Lamont Malone, according to an Elyria police media release.

-Officers provided initial first aid before Lifecare transported Cannon to University Hospitals Elyria Medical Center, where he was pronounced deceased.
+Officers provided initial first aid before Lifecare transported Cannon to University Hospitals Elyria Medical Center, where he died.

+On Friday, police said they’d arrested Ronald Johnson, 20, of Elyria in connection with the shooting.
+He remains in the Lorain County Jail.

-There are no arrests and Elyria police are asking anyone with information to call Detective Jim Wise at 440-326-1212 or e-mail him at jwise@cityofelyria.org.
+Authorities ask anyone with information on Malone’s whereabouts to contact Detective Jim Wise at 440-326-1212 jwise@cityofelyria.org or call the Elyria

 Copyright 2021 WOIO.
 All rights reserved.